MutDafny: A Mutation-Based Approach to Assess Dafny Specifications

 The \emph{\ac{DCR}} operator replaces one datatype constructor call with another available from the same datatype:

 Both operators retain the original arguments.
-To preserve program validity, replacements are limited to callable elements with matching signatures, i.e., same return types (for \emph{MCR}) and the same number, types, and order of arguments.
+To preserve program validity, replacements are limited to callable elements with matching signatures, i.e., same return type (for \emph{MCR}) and same number, types, and order of arguments.

-\emph{\ac{MVR}}\footnote{\url{https://github.com/dafny-lang/Dafny-VMC/commit/ef3152c\#diff-66dcba1192e097932aec9462cdb8e65134fc25c93afcfa612894b2c94e64af5bL99-R99}, accessed Nov.
-2025.} besides replacing variables with variables and methods with other methods, we also found evidence of method-to-variable replacements.
-In such cases, the replacement variable must match the return type of the target method to satisfy type constraints.
+\emph{\ac{MVR}}\footnote{\url{https://github.com/dafny-lang/Dafny-VMC/commit/ef3152c\#diff-66dcba1192e097932aec9462cdb8e65134fc25c93afcfa612894b2c94e64af5bL99-R99}, accessed Jan.
+2026.}.
+Besides replacing variables with variables and method calls with other method calls, we also found evidence of method-to-variable replacements.
+In such cases, the replacement variable must match the return type of the target method.